Causal Graph Neural Networks for Healthcare: Challenges and path forward

 We propose tiered evidentiary standards that distinguish the strength of causal evidence.
-Tier 1 encompasses causally-inspired methods that employ causal concepts in architectural design but make no explicit causal claims about learnt relationships, such as invariance-based regularisation promoting features stable across environments \cite{Arjovsky_2019_Invariant}.
-Tier 2 includes causally-structured methods that learn causal structures or estimate causal effects validated through consistency with external knowledge rather than novel discovery, exemplified by cancer subtyping models recovering known oncogenic pathways \cite{Li_2024_MoCaGCN}.
-Tier 3 represents causally-validated methods that claim discovery of previously unknown causal relationships, requiring comprehensive triangulation across biological plausibility with the proposed mechanism, replication across two or more independent cohorts, validation of natural experiments or prospective intervention studies, sensitivity analysis demonstrating robustness with E-values exceeding 2.0 for strong claims, and aggregate evidence scores exceeding 0.6 using quantitative integration frameworks \cite{Lawlor_2016_Triangulation}.
+Tier 1 encompasses causally-inspired methods that employ causal concepts in architectural design but make no explicit causal claims about learnt relationships, such as invariance-based regularisation promoting features stable across environments.
+Tier 2 includes causally structured methods that learn causal structures or estimate causal effects, validated by consistency with external knowledge rather than by novel discovery, exemplified by cancer subtyping models that recover known oncogenic pathways.
+Tier 3 represents causally validated methods that claim the discovery of previously unknown causal relationships, requiring triangulation of biological plausibility with the proposed mechanism, replication across two or more independent cohorts, validation through experiments or prospective intervention studies, and sensitivity analysis demonstrating robustness using E-values for strong claims.